mastash3ff/kbai_notes/6_production_systems/notes.md

 ## Action Selection

 State 0.
 Feature1 : value1.
-Piicture wants to get to goal state.
+Pitcher wants to get to goal state.
 Path from current state to goal state.
 Illustrated in abstract state space.

 ## Putting Content in the Architecture